munificent/craftinginterpreters/book/garbage-collection.md

 This can be a real problem.
 Java does not intern *all* strings, but it does intern string *literals*.
 It also provides an API to add strings to the string table.
-For many years, the capacity of that table was fixed and strings added to it could never be removed.
-If users weren't careful about their use of `String.intern()` they could run out of memory and crash.
+For many years, the capacity of that table was fixed, and strings added to it could never be removed.
+If users weren't careful about their use of `String.intern()`, they could run out of memory and crash.

 Ruby had a similar problem for years where symbols -- interned string-like values -- were not garbage collected.
 Both eventually enabled the GC to collect